UAE: WhatsApp, Facebook down? Thousands of users report outage

 As per Downdetector, over 2,500 users reported issues with WhatsApp in the UAE at 10.10pm.

-Meta's Facebook and Instagram were down for thousands of users across the United States, according to Downdetector.com.

-There were more than 105,000 incidents of people reporting issues with Facebook and over 70,000 with Instagram.
+There were more than 105,000 incidents of people reporting issues with Facebook and over 70,000 with Instagram worldwide.

 WhatsApp, Meta's messaging application, was also down for more than 12,000 users, according to Downdetector.com.